Ryan6578/tts-jeopardy-buzzer/README.md

 # tts-jeopardy-buzzer
-Website buzzer available as an option for
+Website buzzer available as an option for buzzing in on the Tabletop Simulator Jeopardy mod.
+More information on installation and usage to be added later.